 Each student has an Action Plan that includes accommodations for the regular classroom.
 The LR specialists meet with the classroom teachers on a regular basis to ensure that these accommodations are being implemented in the classrooms, and to assist with classroom interventions.

-In the Paul and Maggie Fischer High School the Learning Resources center handles extended time applications for College Board (PSAT, SAT, AP exams) and ACT.
+In Fischer High School, the Learning Resources Center handles extended time applications for College Board (PSAT, SAT, AP exams) and ACT.
 Please contact the Director of Academic Support with questions.

-For Lower, Middle, and Fischer High School students, the LR program is provided at an additional cost to parents.
-For more information please contact the Director of Academic Support, Ashira Bunder Drury, at email@example.com.
+For lower, middle, and high school students, the LR program is provided at an additional cost to parents.
+For more information please contact the Director of Academic Support, Ashira Bunder Drury, at firstname.lastname@example.org.